spion/spion.github.com/src/documents/posts/closures-are-unavoidable-in-node.html.md

 functions.
 This means we *have* to create a closure: its the only mechanism in JS that allows you to include context together with a function.

-And yeah, `bind` is also a closure:
+And yeah, `bind` also creates a closure:

     function bind(fn, ctx) {
         return function bound() {